veredcon/vscode-copilot-chat/RESEARCH_BAS_COPILOT.md

 ### 2. Secure Cloud and BAS Integration

 - [ ] Upgrade BAS to 1.103.0 and verify 0.30.0 version of copilot there - In Progress (or 1.102.2 and copilot 0.29.1)
-- [ ] Ensure credential usage (ai-core-creds.json direct file) is feature-toggled and only available in local/dev.
+- [ ] Remove the current credential usage (ai-core-creds.json direct file).
-- [ ] In BAS production, ensure **all** AI Core API calls are routed via the `/llm` BAS proxy endpoint - How to do it?
-    - [ ] Use directly ai-core-sdk javascript and use custom destination that is registered programatically - look here for details: https://github.com/SAP/ai-sdk-js/issues/881

 ### 3. Tool Calling / MCP Workflow

 - [X] Test end-to-end tool call flow: